Tembocs/docdb/doc/reviews/code_review.md

 ## Executive Summary

-DocDB is a well-architected, feature-rich embedded document database for Dart and Flutter applications.
+EntiDB is a well-architected, feature-rich embedded document database for Dart and Flutter applications.
 The codebase demonstrates strong software engineering practices with comprehensive documentation, a modular architecture, and extensive test coverage.
 The project is production-ready with some minor issues that should be addressed.

 **Overall Assessment**: ⭐⭐⭐⭐ (4/5) - Excellent